morosebose/countries_data/README.md

 - requests
 - matplotlib
-- numpy

 To install them, open a command line prompt such as Terminal, PowerShell, or cmd.
 Type the following commands at the prompt:

 - `python -m pip install -U pip`.
 This installs the latest version of [pip](https://pypi.org/project/pip/), the Python Package Installer that allows the installation of the other required packages
 - `python -m pip install -U requests`.
 This installs [requests](https://pypi.org/project/requests/), a library that allows Python programs to access web pages and API request via HTTP
 - `python -m install -U matplotlib`.
 Matplotlib enables the creation of plots, charts, and other visualizations in Python
-- `python -m install -U numpy`.
-NumPy is the gold standard for scientific computing in Python.

-**Note**: If you get an error saying `commmand not found: python`, type `python3` instead.

 ### 3. Install Countries Database